Eagle API Documentation

 idIDYesCompliance check ID.

-statusAmlCheckStatusEnum!YesNew status: PENDING, IN_PROGRESS, COMPLETED, FAILED, or ARCHIVED.
+statusAmlCheckStatusEnum!YesNew status: IN_PROGRESS, COMPLETED, FAILED, or ARCHIVED.

 Mutation